Eastward gas flows resume on Yamal-Europe pipeline

-Exit flows at the Mallnow metering point on the German border stood at 800,424 between 0300 CET and 0400 CET, from zero in the previous hour, the data showed.
+Exit flows at the Mallnow metering point on the German border stood at 803,645 kWh/h between 0300 CET and 0400 CET, from zero in the previous hour, the data showed.

 ((Seher.Dareen@thomsonreuters.com; If in India call +91 74832 70128, if within U.S. call +1 646 223 8780;))